The major program consists of nine required courses totaling 36 semester credits.

 Study and critical analysis of theory and practice of the human resource/personnel function in modern, complex organizations.
 Includes topics such as personnel policies, workforce diversity, HR practices, employee discipline, health and safety, and collective bargaining.
 Addresses goals of equity, efficiency, and effectiveness in a diverse environment.
 Not open to students who have received credit for MGMT 670.

-Critical approaches course providing students with research methods, communication strategies, and leadership skills necessary for graduate-level work.
-Focus on the history and economic thought, with special attention paid to the history of capitalism and globalization.
+Critical analysis course providing students with research methods, written and oral communication strategies, and leadership skills necessary for graduate-level work.
+Focus on diverse historical and cultural contexts in management thought, with special attention paid to shifting perspectives on organizational life.

 MGMT 686 Organization Theory (4)